ChidiebereNjoku/Weather-Image-Classifier/README.md

 Real-time Prediction: Provides real-time predictions for uploaded images.
 SMOTE for Class Imbalance: Implements Synthetic Minority Over-sampling Technique (SMOTE) to address class imbalance, ensuring the model is well-trained across all classes.
 Data Augmentation: Uses data augmentation techniques to enhance the training dataset and improve model robustness.
-End-to-End Solution: Comprehensive workflow from image collection to full deployment as a web application
+End-to-End Solution: Comprehensive workflow from image collection to full deployment as a web application using this url https://weatherimage.streamlit.app/

 ## Importance of Face Mask Models
 Weather image detection models are crucial in various environments to ensure safety and preparedness: